blocklessnetwork/bls-runtime/README.md

 ## Features of blockless runtime.
 The runtime is depeneded on wasm implements. so it have follow features of wasm.

-- Fast. built on the optimizing code generator to quickly generate high-quality machine code. runtime is also optimized for cases such as efficient instantiation, low-overhead transitions between the embedder and wasm, and scalability of concurrent instances.
+- Fast.
+Built on the optimizing code generator to quickly generate high-quality machine code. runtime is also optimized for cases such as efficient instantiation, low-overhead transitions between the embedder and wasm, and scalability of concurrent instances.

-- Extends. can run standard bytecode programs compiled from C/C++, Rust, Swift, AssemblyScript, or Kotlin source code.
+- Extends.
+Run standard bytecode programs compiled from C/C++, Rust, Swift, AssemblyScript, or Kotlin source code.
 It also supports mixing of those languages (e.g., to use Rust to implement a JavaScript API).

 - Configurable.
 Support configure file to provide many options such as further means of restricting WebAssembly beyond its basic guarantees such as its CPU , Memory consumption and etc.